 An MT/HDS could also choose to be a private service owner who works as a single entity or provides employment for many transcriptionists and also seeks new contracts with clients.
-Many credentialed MTs choose to work with a team of healthcare educators as an instructor at a reputable college, and they can even become the sole program manager for a Medical Transcription / Healthcare Documentation training program.
+Many credentialed MTs choose to work with a team of healthcare educators as an instructor at a reputable college, and they can even become the sole program manager for a medical transcription/healthcare documentation training program.

 Team Lead Transcriptionist (Team Lead)

 The Team Lead is the ‘go-to’ person for every MT/HDS in the organization and they have the responsibility of helping the other MT/HDSs on a daily basis.
 This would include on-the-job training of new employees; providing report production guidance, teaching facility policies and procedures, and helping with new dictators by providing samples of reports.
 Lead transcriptionists also manage the day-to-day responsibilities of the MT/HDSs in the department, which can include answering telephone calls, making deliveries to hospital departments, and other “non-transcription” duties.

 Quality Assurance (QA)

 A quality assurance (QA) specialist can work for a hospital, large medical practice or medical transcription/healthcare documentation service—large or small.
 The responsibilities of a QA specialist would be to assure the accuracy of the work being produced.
-The QA specialist would need to possess excellent editing and proofreading skills to control the quality of medical transcription/healthcare documentation reports.
-Editing these reports can require long hours of reading in a post-production review, and the reports are sometimes accompanied by the original voice file as an aid in listening to the dictation for ‘real time’ transcription review.
+The QA specialist would need to possess excellent editing and proofreading skills.
+Editing these reports can require long hours of reading in a post-production review.
+The reports are sometimes accompanied by the original voice file as an aid in listening to the dictation for ‘real-time’ transcription review.

-The manager would also set up policies and procedures governing everything from equipment use to style guidelines and report appearance preferences.
+The manager would also set up policies and procedures governing everything from equipment use, to style guidelines and report appearance preferences.
 Managers also supervise turnaround times for report production, plan for future needs of the department, manage additional staff, and schedule upgrades of equipment.
 An MT/HDS promoted to manager requires a combination of technical supervisory and interpersonal skills.